openshift/openshift-origin-design/web-console/future-openshift/custom-catalogs/custom-catalogs.md

 ## Actions

-Custom catalog sources can be edited or deleted from the kebab menu in the list.
+Custom catalog sources can be edited, deleted, or disabled from the kebab menu in the list.

 ![edit catalog source](img/operatorhub-custom-catalog7.png)

-If users delete a custom catalog source, they must first confirm the deletion by typing the catalog source name.
+If users delete a custom catalog source, they must first confirm the deletion by typing "delete".
 The deletion confirmation step will also inform users that if a source is deleted, any operators already installed from the source will no longer receive updates.

 ![delete catalog source confirm](img/operatorhub-custom-catalog8.png)